 - Neural activity-based tools and services to help develop and disseminate the most effective anti-stigma campaign.

-- Digital Health Technologies to Address the Social Determinants of Health in the Context of SUDs
+- Digital Health Technologies to Address the Social Determinants of Health (SDoH) in the context of SUD

-According to the World Health Organization, the social determinants of health are the conditions in which people are born, grow, live, work and age.
-These circumstances are shaped by the distribution of money, power and resources at global, national and local levels.
-Growing research is demonstrating that social determinants of health (SDoH) play a far greater role in health outcomes than expected.
+According to the World Health Organization, the social determinants of health (SDoH) are the conditions in which people are born, grow, live, work, and age.
+These circumstances are shaped by the distribution of money, power, and resources at global, national, and local levels.
+Growing research is demonstrating that SDoH play a far greater role in health outcomes than expected.
 Social determinants can directly shape health risk behaviors.
 SDoH can be manifested in the living conditions and resources that indirectly exacerbate the consequences of drug use.
-For example, inadequate housing can increase the likelihood of infectious disease transmission, while the stable social relationships can offer protective financial and emotional resources, and more cohesive neighborhoods can have a greater likelihood of providing appropriate support and care.
+For example, inadequate housing can increase the likelihood of infectious disease transmission, while stable social relationships can offer protective financial and emotional resources, and more cohesive neighborhoods can have a greater likelihood of providing appropriate support and care.

 The use of illicit drugs or misuse of prescription medications are high-risk behaviors associated with immediate and long-term health consequences affected by SDoH.
 Through this topic, NIDA seeks to develop technologies positively affecting the fundamental social and environmental conditions serving as risk factors for the populations affected by substance use/misuse or SUDs.
 Digital technology-based solutions can offer a new path forward in addressing SDoH in drug addiction, as these solutions focus on providing evidence-based, continuous, and accessible experiences for individuals affected by drug use or living with SUD.
 The advantages of digital technology also lie in its capacity to accommodate the changing context and environments that contribute to the 21st century SDoH: new communication means, mobility, cultural contexts, new consumer behaviors, family and community dynamics.